WalMaa/unioulu-ips-community-app/README.md

 ## 7. Design

 The Design documentation for the app can be found in the `design` folder of the repository.
-It contains the following files:

-- `App-UI-Design.fig`: The original UI design created in Figma.
-- `app-ui.png`: A preview image of the UI design.
-- `Architecture Diagram.jam`: A Figma file of the architecture of the app.
-- `Product roadmap.jam`: A Figma file of the product roadmap.
-- `Architecture Diagram.png`: A preview image of the architecture diagram.
-- `Product roadmap.png`: A preview image of the product roadmap.
+It contains all of the Figma design and planning documents related to the app as well as the picture assets.

 ## 8. Product Roadmap